A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Remarks and Extensions

 \subsection{Choice of rotating frame and the general slow-evolving effective Hamiltonian}

 When computing the effective Hamiltonian, an a priori knowledge we have injected into the analysis is some pertinent rotating frame at $\omega_o^\prime$ in which diagrams are constructed.
-The choice of rotating frame defines the frequency of the resonant excitation \tikzpic{-8}{figsv5_small/notation/Ae-iwt_small.pdf} $ =\clu Ae^{-i\omega_o^\prime t}$ and plays a crucial role in capturing the relevant nonlinear processes --- in \cref{eq:discussion-K-general-diagram,eq:discussion-K-general} the coupling term $\Omega_{lq^\prime,lp^\prime}\xi^{lp^\prime}\cl{\cu A}^{\dagger lq^\prime} + \mathrm{h.c.}$ exists only in the frame rotating at $\omega_o^\prime = p^\prime\omega_d/q^\prime$ but not in any other frame in the vicinity of $\omega_o^\prime$.
-It is natural to then pose the question: in the absence of an a priori knowledge concerning this rotating frame, how to perform QHB to capture the concerned effective dynamics of the oscillator?
+The choice of rotating frame defines the frequency of the resonant excitation \tikzpic{-8}{figsv6_small/notation/A_small.pdf} $ =\clu Ae^{-i\omega_o^\prime t}$ and plays a crucial role in capturing the relevant nonlinear processes --- in \cref{eq:discussion-K-general-diagram,eq:discussion-K-general} the coupling term $\Omega_{lq^\prime,lp^\prime}\xi^{lp^\prime}\cl{\cu A}^{\dagger lq^\prime} + \mathrm{h.c.}$ exists only in the frame rotating at $\omega_o^\prime = p^\prime\omega_d/q^\prime$ but not in any other frame in the vicinity of $\omega_o^\prime$.
+It is natural to then pose the question: in the absence of an a priori knowledge concerning this rotating frame, how should one perform QHB to capture the concerned effective dynamics of the oscillator?

-In this section, we answer this question by introducing the notion of a \textit{slow-evolving} effective Hamiltonian, which is a generalization of the static effective Hamiltonian.
-To see the necessity of this generalized notion, let us first take the example of the Kerr-cat as a concrete exercise and look at the concerned dynamics in two different frames.
-The first, which we have already considered in \cref{sec:intro}, corresponds to a frame rotating at $\omega_o^\prime = \omega_d/2$.
-This choice entails the knowledge that a Kerr cat system is the quantum manifestation of the classical period doubling bifurcation (thus $4\pi/\omega_o^\prime = 2\pi/\omega_d$) when the drive is near the vicinity of twice the oscillator frequency.
-The second frame does not entail any semiclassical intuition and, for convenience, we choose it to be $\omega_o^{\prime\prime} = \omega_o$ that is close to the first choice $\omega_o^\prime$.
-In these two frames, we consider the following diagram, which stems from the multinomial expansion in \cref{eq:eom-diagram-dressed-2}, that is responsible for the squeezing action generating the Kerr cat:
+In this section, we address this question by introducing the notion of a ``slow-evolving effective Hamiltonian'', which captures the near-resonant dynamics of the oscillator.
+This is a generalization of the static effective Hamiltonian, which captures the resonant dynamics.
+To illustrate the necessity of this generalized notion, let us first take the example of the Kerr-cat as a concrete exercise and examine the concerned dynamics in two different frames.

+The first frame, as discussed in \cref{sec:intro}, corresponds to a frame rotating at $\omega_o^\prime = \omega_d/2$.
+This choice entails the knowledge that a Kerr-cat system is the quantum manifestation of the classical period doubling bifurcation (thus $4\pi/\omega_o^\prime = 2\pi/\omega_d$) when the drive is near the vicinity of twice the oscillator frequency.
+The second frame does not entail any intuition and, for convenience, we choose it to be $\omega_o^{\prime\prime} = \omega_o$ that is close to the first choice $\omega_o^\prime$.
+We consider the following diagram, which stems from the multinomial expansion in \cref{eq:sc-diagram-Gamma,eq:sc-diagram-M}, that is responsible for the squeezing action generating the Kerr-cat: